Year 12 certification rates

 Notes and caveats

-The following data, derived from data supplied to the Australian Government Department of Education and Training by state and territory curriculum, assessment and certification authorities, show Year 12 certification rates by state/territory and sex.
-The data can be further disaggregated by geolocation and socio-economic status (SES).
+This is derived from data supplied to the Australian Government Department of Education, Skills and Employment by state and territory curriculum, assessment and certification authorities.
+It shows Year 12 certification rates by state/territory and sex and can be further disaggregated by geolocation and socio-economic status (SES).

 Year 12 certification rates dataset